Skip to content

 Building databases: PDB and AlphaFold

 SnpEff supports Protein interactions calculated from PDB or AlphaFold.
-Adding protein interaction to existing SnpEff databases is rather involved, so it's recommended you use a pre-build database if available (e.g. human).
+Adding protein interaction to existing SnpEff databases is rather involved, so it's recommended you use a pre-built database if available (e.g. human).

 Requirements